 Got an important Zoom meeting?
-We’ve got six tips for your background, from an interior designer
+We’ve got six tips for dressing up your background, from an interior designer

 Look—it doesn’t really matter what the background of your room looks like when you’re on a Zoom meeting.
 These days, something as small as a perfect piece of statement art here or a new throw blanket there are pretty trivial.
 But if you have a big presentation, an important meeting, or a cable news interview coming up, some extra touches can be the perfect boost to help you feel confident and cool while broadcasting live from your living room.
-That’s why we tapped Emery Forehand, an elite designer at Decorist—the online interior decorating gurus—to offer simple tips and accessible products to give your (real life) Zoom room a little love (and a very attractive background).
+That’s why we tapped Emerie Forehand, an elite designer at Decorist—the online interior decorating gurus—to offer simple tips and accessible products to give your (real life) Zoom room a little love (and a very attractive background).

-Start with decluttering
+Start by decluttering

 Cleaning up a little bit can make a huge difference, so go ahead and do your best Marie Kondo.
 Take out any items or furniture in your Zoom frame that don’t bring you joy.
 “Clear out anything from behind your camera that will come across as too busy,” Forehand says.
 Put books back on shelves, tuck away your extra phone and computer chargers, and move your cup of pencils out of frame.
 Added bonus: It will make your desk feel freer even after the Zoom is over.